Understand more about composting toilets

 Both the Separett Villa and Separett Tiny suggest the use of biodegradable liners to keep the solids container clean.
 The genuine Separett liners are completely biodegradable and compostable, so you can add them to your compost bin.
 However, they will take longer to compost as initially the bag needs to break down before the contents are exposed.

-If you’re comfortable doing so, emptying the contents into the compost bin or breaking the bag open when it’s in the compost bin, will get the contents composting faster.
+If you’re comfortable doing so, emptying the contents of the bag (but not the bag) into the compost bin or breaking the bag open when it’s in the compost bin, will get the contents composting faster.
 But if that’s not for you, then it will eventually all compost down.
 If you find any remnants of the bag in the completed compost, just place them back in the compost pile to go through the process again.

 So there you have it!
 A few ideas to help get you started on safely composting and ‘closing the loop’ – creating a natural fertiliser for your garden or grounds!